 Just like when you make chicken schnitzels, getting organised will make your life so much easier, especially if you’re using your fingers as I like to do, which will quickly get sticky with dough.

-Line up a flat plate, two bowls large enough to hold a chicken breast fillet, and a fourth plate for the breaded chicken breast fillets: pour the flour onto the first plate; whisk the egg and milk in the second bowl; and combine the breadcrumbs, half a teaspoon of sea salt, Pecorino parmesan, finely chopped celery leaves and lemon zest in the third dish.
+Line up a flat plate, two bowls large enough to hold a chicken breast fillet, and a fourth plate for the breaded chicken breast fillets: pour the flour onto the first plate; whisk the egg and milk in the second bowl; and combine the breadcrumbs, half a teaspoon of sea salt, Pecorino, finely chopped celery leaves and lemon zest in the third dish.

 And I have an extra tip: a finger bowl of clean water and a hand towel at the end of the line will come in very handy.
 Do that and you’ll thank me later.